-At March 31, 2017, we have a \$10 million revolving term credit facility ("Revolving Facility") with Toronto Dominion Bank and the Canadian Imperial Bank of Commerce.
-The expiry date on this revolving facility has been extended from April 28, 2017 to May 31, 2017.
-The Revolving Facility is for general corporate purposes, is secured by a pledge against all of our assets and is subject to borrowing base limitations.
-As at March 31, 2017, there were no borrowings under the Revolving Facility.
+On May 30, 2017, our \$10 million revolving term credit facility ("Revolving Facility") with Toronto Dominion Bank and the Canadian Imperial Bank of Commerce expired.
+Subsequently, on May 30, 2017, the Revolving Facility was renewed with the same financial institutions on an uncommitted basis.
+The Revolving Facility is for general corporate purposes, is secured by a pledge against substantially all of our assets and is subject to borrowing base limitations.
+As at June 30, 2017, there were no borrowings under the Revolving Facility.